-Today, you’ll get my simple, foolproof method to get your first paying coaching clients fast.
+Today, you’ll get my foolproof 3-step method to get your first paying coaching clients fast.

-And in case you’re wondering, this system will work for you even if you don’t have a big email list (or any subscribers) and even if you don’t have a big network.
+And in case you’re wondering, this system will work for you even if you don’t have a big network or email list (or any subscribers).

 Ready to learn how to get coaching clients?
 Here we go.

 How to get your first coaching clients

 You know, finding your first paying coaching clients is easier than you might think.
 You just need to be strategic about your marketing.

 You see, if you try to juggle 100 different strategies to get clients, you’ll likely not get far.

 But with ONE simple strategy, you’ll get your clients faster than you think.